Neosperience/GrassFormation/README.md

 $ make deploy SAM_S3_BUCKET=my-bucket AWS_DEFAULT_REGION=eu-west-1
 ```

-Now you can start writing CloudFormation stacks that deploy Grassformation resources.
+Now you can start writing CloudFormation stacks that deploy Greengrass resources.
 An example template is provided in the `examples/fullgrass.yaml` file.

 ## Deploying the sample CloudFormation stack